pouretrebelle/chareads.com/content/books/migrated/2015-05-28-shore/index.md

 tags: [type-short-stories, type-fiction, form-paperback]
 ---

 It took some time but I really enjoyed this book.
 It was quiet, powerful, and affecting.
 Lots of different things going on, and I for one loved the conclusion.
-Watch my video here.